Best Ever Zucchini Slice

 Pack chilled in lunch boxes, take on picnics, serve at parties or freeze for later!

 It even makes a great easy meal for the whole family.
 Make a quick salad or a couple of easy sides to go with it and dinner is served!
-Try sweet potato fries, Greek yogurt brussels sprouts coleslaw or (wild card option!) this 30-minute homemade tomato soup to go on the side.
+Try sweet potato fries, Greek yogurt brussels sprouts coleslaw or (wild card option!) this 30-minute pressure cooker tomato soup (you can also make it on the stovetop!) to go on the side.

 Zucchini slice variations